 Swollen scalp: since the grafts are taken from the patient’s scalp and then replanted, it can lead to swelling due to the incisions and planting of follicles.

-Numbness: This condition may be felt at the area where the incision has taken place to remove the scalp strip.
+Numbness: This is a hair transplant side effect, which may occur for sometime.
+This condition may be felt at the area where the incision has taken place to remove the scalp strip.
 In any case that this numbness prevails over 8/9 weeks, you should definitely consult a doctor.

 7. Will I continue to lose my natural hair after a hair transplant?

 Let us discuss about “Shock Loss” to start off on the topic of hair loss after transplantation surgery.
 It is the condition of losing the newly grafted hair, but it may end up in a situation where the hair starts to grow rapidly after a few weeks.
 Now, let us talk about the loss of natural hair after a transplantation.